jurgenwigg/py3S60/newcore/Doc/library/enum.rst

     In Python 2 code the :attr:`_order_` attribute is necessary as definition order is lost before it can be recorded.

-_Private__names
-"""""""""""""""

-:ref:`Private names <private-name-mangling>` will be normal attributes in Python 3.11 instead of either an error or a member (depending on if the name ends with an underscore).
-Using these names in 3.10 will issue a :exc:`DeprecationWarning`.

 ``Enum`` member type
 """"""""""""""""""""